jrdeng/FontAwesomeQML/README.md

 Thanks everyone for the awesome gift!

+This project is tested under: Qt 4.8.6 and FontAwesome 4.5.0

 ## Usage

 * all your need are placed under **'fa-qml'**, copy it to your project